 12: "The Night of the Storm" (1974): In the far future, a group of robots go hunting deep in the woods.

-13: "Twilight of the Dawn" (1987): An atheist is forced to watch his young son die of cancer.
+13: "Twilight of the Dawn" (1987): An atheist questions his faith as his young son dies of cancer.

-14: "Chase" (1972): A Vietnam vet is stalked by a deranged killer after he saves one of his victims from his clutches.
+14: "Chase" (1972): A solider is stalked by a deranged killer after he saves an intended victim from his clutches.

 This anthology provides examples of: